How Covid-19 Exposed America’s Greatest Weakness

 So, if this crisis has caused you some level of panic, it might be time to admit that you are a consumer.

 It’s not too late to pull yourself out of this compromising position.
 It looks like you might have a few weeks off.
 Make the best of it.
 Learn to produce something.
-Plant a garden, learn how to sew your clothes, research how to make cheese or yogurt.
+Plant a garden, learn how to sew your clothes, and research how to make cheese or yogurt.
 You can do it.
 Make your grandparents proud.

 If we take this one step deeper, I think there are very profound Spiritual applications to be made as well.